railt/laravel-provider/README.md

 ## About

-The Laravel Framework ServiceProvider for Railt.
+The Laravel Framework Service Provider for Railt.

 ## Installation